 Use the promo code “vIQtory” to get the items above!

 If there are any questions on Teambuildr or you want to get our opinion on certain features, please contact us directly at [email protected]!

 Frequently Asked Questions

-A: It essentially turns into your all in one reporting system.
-No more lost papers, messy pages or kids forgetting to fill them out.
-Everything is operated from the phone or iPad, which allows coaches to get slick reporting and analytics from their players.
+A: It essentially turns into your all-in-one reporting system.
+No more lost papers, messy pages, or kids forgetting to fill them out.
+Everything is operated from the phone or iPad, allowing coaches to get slick reporting and analytics from their players.

 A: Extremely easy!
-Simply add all of your players into the system and start recording the data!
-Great for both in season and off-season workouts and allows coaches to focus on what’s most important, game planning.
+Add all of your players into the system and start recording the data!
+Great for both in-season and off-season workouts and allows coaches to focus on what’s most important, game planning.

 A: In our opinion, yes!
 Teambuildr has different plans to fit different size programs.
-Currently, their lowest plan costs $500 which covers 100 athletes the entire the year.
-Regardless the size of the team, it’s a simple solution to staying organized.
+Currently, their lowest plan costs $500, which covers 100 athletes the entire year.
+Regardless of the size of the team, it’s a simple solution to staying organized.

 I don’t Want My Kids On Their Cell Phone’s, Is There An Alternative?